 Cuba is a unique country in every way.
 After living here once I want to stay there for life.
 And it’s not just about white sand beaches and friendly people.
 In addition to the charming landscape and the pleasant climate of Cuba, people are attracted here by a sort of freedom and philosophy that is present here everywhere.

-Cuba is not as Nicaragua, the weather is good, hot and cool.
+Cuba is not like Nicaragua, the weather is good, hot and cool.
 The sun falls to the ground but it does not burn the skin.
 Cubans may seem strange or dangerous (for those who are not used to South American countries) – but here reigns unshakeable security.
 The government gives great strength in defense of immigrants.
 Local residents will be punished if they cause harm to the foreigner.

 The philosophy of Cuba is freedom, individuality, and brotherhood.
 Cuba has always been an independent country despite the fact that in recent years it is ready to change.
 Locals emphasize the importance of their freedom and live according to their own principles.